Tucumcari, New Mexico: Downtown

 Also located in the downtown area are the concrete arches that once surrounded the Hotel Vorenburg, which was demolished in the 1970s after being damaged by fire.
 The Federal Building, commonly known as Sands-Dorsey Drug, was damaged by two fires before finally being demolished in 2015.
 The location is now a park.

 Education

-It is a part of the Tucumcari Public Schools school district.
-Schools in Tucumcari include:
+Public education in the city is part of the Tucumcari Public Schools district, including: